PSsudo/npm-package-manage/README.md

 Tilde (~): To allow an npm dependency to update to the latest PATCH version Caret(^): Will allow both MINOR updates and PATCHes

 Note: This notes is from FreeCodeCamp (https://www.freecodecamp.org), not my work.
-You can checkout their website from the mentioned link.
+You can visit their website from the mentioned link.